A strong woman looks a challenge in the eye and gives it a wink.Gina Carey

 She vouches as one of five siblings to the desirability of a devoted extended family.
 She admits to a preference of living close to her parents.
 When mention is made about husband Bart and son JB, she emotionally speaks of their support.
 The two provide love and are enmeshed into the flow of a home business.
 “It’s all they know,” she says.

-The next step for Suzanne is a pattern adjusting method that was gleaned in partnership with Stitch – It & Co. in Green Hills, Nashville. (http://www.stitchitandco.com) Stitch-It & Co. holds Sevier patterns and swatches; Sevier Skirts meets the orders and Stitch – It completes the look with alterations.
+The next step for Suzanne is a pattern adjusting method that was gleaned in partnership with Stitch – It & Co. in Green Hills, Nashville. (http://www.stitchitandco.com) Stitch-It & Co. holds Sevier patterns and swatches and completes the look with alterations.
 Owner of Stitch – It & Co.
 Jeff Loring says, “I know nothing else like it in the country.”

-Naturally this does not surprise the CEO of Sevier Skirts.
-All systems are go.
+Naturally this does not surprise the bustling CEO of Sevier Skirts because all skirt systems are literally in the bag.

 Suzanne makes this dish as the main event for her family and friends.
-“That would be another life when I focus on the details of cooking.
-For now everything for me is about quick,” she says.
+“That would be another life when I might focus on the details of cooking.
+For now everything for me is about quick and easy,” she says.

 Canned black beans